reddpy/Assign3_BlueSky/README.md

 * Course schedule ([Google spreadsheet](https://docs.google.com/spreadsheets/d/1mrZBajxnAd-2T20SQ8vEQPFe_OfJxgf3SHRs_5uJePU/edit?usp=sharing)): A preliminary schedule is available.
 The schedule may evolve, but we will try to stick to it particularly with respect to the homeworks.

-* Course management system ([Canvas](https://canvas.cornell.edu/courses/73990)): We will be using Cornell's Canvas for zoom links, lecture recordings, and homeworks.
+* Course management system ([Canvas](https://canvas.cornell.edu/courses/73990)): We will be using Cornell's Canvas for homeworks.

 ### Pre-requisites